gs-kamnas/librenms-docker/README.md

 * `LOG_IP_VAR`: Use another variable to retrieve the remote IP address for access [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) on Nginx. (default `remote_addr`)
 * `SESSION_DRIVER`: [Driver to use for session storage](https://github.com/librenms/librenms/blob/master/config/session.php) (default `file`)
 * `CACHE_DRIVER`: [Driver to use for cache and locks](https://github.com/librenms/librenms/blob/master/config/cache.php) (default `database`)
+* `CURL_CA_BUNDLE`: TLS CA bundle to use when authenticating TLS endpoints when using (lib)curl directly as well as under PHP-FPM.
+Default is to use the CA bundle from the base Alpine Linux image.

 ### Redis